-21. Alternative provision
+11. Alternative provision

-- 21.1.
+11.1.
 All professionals have a statutory responsibility to safeguard and promote the welfare of children.
-The tracking and reporting of attendance at alternative provision is an essential component in achieving this. - 21.2.
+The tracking and reporting of attendance at alternative provision is an essential component in achieving this.

+- 11.2.
 Children at alternative provision are additionally vulnerable and will be closely monitored.
-The attendance ambition for children at alternative provision will be the same as they are for any other child. - 21.3.
-The senior leader with responsibility for alternative provision is DH, Mr D. Hewett. - 21.4.
-Most children at alternative provision will be D coded (dual registered at another school) and the academy is ultimately responsible for ensuring their safety and well-being, including home visits when necessary i.e., in the case of non-attendance. - 21.5.
-The arrangements for monitoring of attendance, contacting of parents and carrying out safe and well checks will form part of a written individual plan, agreed with the child, parents and alternative provider before the child begins their placement. - 21.6.
-Alternative providers are required to contact the academy on the first day by 9am whenever the child is absent. - 21.7.
-Attendance at off-site alternative provision will be monitored daily by attendance lead] who will ensure that swift action is taken when a child does not attend their alternative provision place. - 21.8.
-The academy will make regular visits to the alternative provision to meet the child, their link tutor and to check on their well -being, attendance and academic progress. - 21.9.
-The senior leader with responsibility for alternative provision will ensure arrangements are in place to formally monitor, report on attendance at alternative provision to SLT on a weekly basis, liaising with the DSL, SENCo, Mental Health Lead, LAC coordinator or other key colleagues as necessary. - 21.10.
+The attendance ambition for children at alternative provision will be the same as they are for any other child. - 11.3.
+The senior leader with responsibility for alternative provision is Deputy Headteacher Mr D. Hewett - 11.4.
+Most children at alternative provision will be D coded (dual registered at another school) and the academy is ultimately responsible for ensuring their safety and well-being, including home visits when necessary i.e., in the case of non-attendance. - 11.5.
+The arrangements for monitoring of attendance, contacting of parents and carrying out safe and well checks will form part of a written individual plan, agreed with the child, parents and alternative provider before the child begins their placement. - 11.6.
+Alternative providers are required to contact the academy on the first day by 9.30 whenever the child is absent. - 11.7.
+Attendance at off-site alternative provision will be monitored daily by Attendance Officer Mr T. Wilcox who will ensure that swift action is taken when a child does not attend their alternative provision place. - 11.8.
+The academy will make regular visits to the alternative provision to meet the child, their link tutor and to check on their well -being, attendance and academic progress. - 11.9.
+The senior leader with responsibility for alternative provision will ensure arrangements are in place to formally monitor, report on attendance at alternative provision to SLT on a weekly basis, liaising with the DSL, SENCo, Mental Health Lead, LAC coordinator or other key colleagues as necessary. - 11.10.
 Children whose attendance falls below the academy's target will receive support and intervention in line with this policy.
-The academy will work jointly with the alternative provision to put in place a comprehensive, regularly reviewed, written plan to support better attendance.
+The academy will work jointly with the alternative provision to put in place a comprehensive, regularly reviewed, written plan to support better attendance. - 11.11.

-21.11.
 There is an expectation that any safeguarding concerns are raised with the designated safeguarding lead and that all alternative providers adhere to the child protection and safeguarding policies held by the academy.

-22. Part-time timetables
+12. Part-time timetables